At a glance

 A high frame rate, like 60 fps, makes everything clearer, especially in fast scenes.

 This is very important for dash cams used to record high-speed actions, such as highway driving or sudden maneuvers to avoid obstacles.
+30 fps is adequate for many situations; 60 fps improves motion clarity and can help with license plate readability in fast-moving traffic.

 Lighting Conditions and Lens Quality